Q. When do tickets go on sale to the general public?

 Q. What’s the benefit in purchasing a Series Package?

-Series Packages go on sale before single session tickets, so they allow to secure your tickets earlier.
+Series Packages (or multi-session packages) go on sale before single session tickets, so they allow you to secure your tickets earlier.
 They are also more cost effective compared to buying individual sessions.
 You also get to purchase tickets before the tickets get sold as single session tickets.
 The Packages available will include a Finals package which will allow you to see both the Women’s Singles Final (scheduled for the evening of Saturday 6 January) and the tickets to the Men’s Singles Final (scheduled for Sunday 7 January not before 7pm).

 Q. I have purchased a package.
 Why are my seats not the same for all sessions?